MatthewYurdin/svg-napkin/README.md

 # SVG Napkin Illustration Helper

 Nothing fancy here.
 Just a few functions for generating SVG elements that appear to be *drawn by hand* in pen, including lines, circles, polygons, and text (in my own handwriting).
 The colors and other styling are meant to imitate the look of a back-of-the-napkin sketch.
-Right now the functions are very similar to those in [svg-whiteboard](https://github.com/TripleDataArts/svg-whiteboard), but I expect them to diverge as they're developed.
+Right now the functions are very similar to those in [svg-whiteboard](https://github.com/TripleDataArts/svg-whiteboard), but I expect them to diverge a bit as they're developed.

 ## Quick Start
 Download [`napkin.js`](https://github.com/TripleDataArts/svg-napkin/edit/master/napkin.js) and reference it in an HTML file: